UP TO 25% OFF | $3500 PER COUPLE SAVINGS | REDUCED SINGLE SUPPLEMENT

 Located in the northwest of the Kimberley region and in the far north of Western Australia, the town of Broome is reputed for its history and its glorious pearling era.
 The fascinating Chinatown district, which is the historic city centre, and the famous Japanese Cemetery, dates back to 1896, and has a past marked by the immigration of numerous Chinese and Japanese workers, attracted by the prosperous pearl industry at the end of the 19th century and at the beginning of the 20th century.
 Broome is also famous for the “Staircase to the Moon”, an optical illusion created by the Moon reflecting on the sand banks at low tide, like a staircase climbing up towards the sky, a unique spectacle provided by nature.

 Conditions apply: Prices are per person twin share.
-Advertised pricing is based on a Deluxe Stateroom sailing 05 September 2022 onboard Le Soleal.
+Book by 21 January 2022.
+Advertised pricing is based on a Deluxe Stateroom sailing 06 August 2022 onboard Le Laperouse.
 Rates are subject to availability and subject to change at any time.
 Offer is not valid with any other offer unless specified, is not redeemable for cash, is not retroactive, and can be withdrawn or changed at any time without notice.
-Reduced single supplement offer is only valid for selected departures and select room categories.
+Reduced single supplement is available upon request and is subject to availability.
 For full terms and conditions, see au.ponant.com and Helloworld Travel Mackay, Mt Pleasant & Willows Townsville.